-- Protecting and promoting the public interest; - Supporting the constitutional principle of the rule of law; - Improving access to justice; - Protecting and promoting the interests of consumers; - Promoting competition in the provision of services; - Encouraging an independent, strong, diverse and effective legal profession; - Increasing public understanding of citizens' legal rights and duties; and - Promoting and maintaining adherence to the professional principles.
+- Protecting and promoting the public interest; - Supporting the constitutional principle of the rule of law; - Improving access to justice; - Protecting and promoting the interests of consumers; - Promoting competition in the provision of services; - Encouraging an independent, strong, diverse and effective legal profession; - Increasing public understanding of citizens' legal rights and duties; - Promoting and maintaining adherence to the professional principles; and - Promoting the prevention and detection of economic crime.

 The Board comprises 11 people.
 There are five practising barristers and six lay people.
-The Board has a lay majority, as required by the Internal Governance Rules made by the Legal Services Board1.
+The Board has a lay majority, as required by the Internal Governance Rules made by the Legal Services Board.
 The Board is committed to regulating in the public interest and to following best practice for modern regulators.